openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 * A Roche Accu-Chek Combo (any firmware, they all work)
 * A Smartpix or Realtyme device together with the 360 Configuration Software to configure the pump.
 (Roche sends out Smartpix devices and the configuration software free of charge to their customers upon request.)
 * A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod) or at least Android 8.1 (Oreo).
-As of AndroidAPS 3.0 Android 9 is mandatory.
+As of AAPS 3.0 Android 9 is mandatory.
 See [release notes](https://androidaps.readthedocs.io/en/latest/Installing-AndroidAPS/Releasenotes.html#android-version-and-aaps-version) for details.
 * With LineageOS 14.1 it has to be a recent version from at least June 2017 since the change needed to pair the Combo pump was only introduced at that time.
 * A list of phones can be found in the [AAPS Phones](https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit) document.
 * Please be aware that this is not complete list and reflects personal user experience.
 You are encouraged to also enter your experience and thereby help others (these projects are all about paying it forward).